Lookey-Luo/Local-Enhanced-Method-Based-Retinal-Vessel-Segmentation-System/README.md

 Extract code:<br>
 8nel<br>

 The Digital Retinal Images for Vessel Extraction (DRIVE) dataset is used for retinal vascular segmentation.
 It consists of a total of 40 color fundus images in JPEG format; These include 7 cases of abnormal pathology.
 The images were acquired as part of a diabetic retinopathy screening program in the Netherlands.
 Each image has a resolution of 584*565 pixels, and each color channel has 8 bits.
 The 40 images were divided equally into 20 images for the training set and 20 images for the test set.
-In both sets, each image has a circular field of view mask (FOV) with a diameter of about 540 pixels
+In both sets, each image has a circular field of view mask (FOV) with a diameter of about 540 pixels.

 ## STARE Dataset
 link:<br>
 https://pan.baidu.com/s/1TeXuIS21OfRLoh6DiwZuIg<br>
 Extract code:<br>
 o9sd<br>

+The STARE (Structured Analysis of the Retina) dataset is a public retinal vascular segmentation dataset created by Dr. Michael Goldbaum of the University of Vermont, USA.
+The dataset includes 20 fundus images with a resolution of 700x605 pixels.
+These images include various lesions such as macular degeneration, hypertensive retinopathy, diabetic retinopathy, etc. Each image provides a hand-labeled vascular segmentation map that can be used to train and evaluate the vascular segmentation algorithm.

 We selected 10 images from STARE dataset as the training set and another 10 images as the test set, and converted them into grayscale images.
 The selected images include over-exposure and under-illumination, and low contrast in the optic disk region, which can be used to test the robustness of the model.